Frequently Asked Questions

 What are my expenses while abroad?

-Your room and board are covered by your school as well as a monthly stipend (ranging from $250-$600/month).
+Your room and board are covered by your school as well as a monthly stipend (average $350/month).
 If you live with a host family or in dorms, your meals are generally provided.
 Personal expenses include a cell phone plan, social outings, personal travel, souvenirs, clothing, etc. Much of this can be covered by your stipend.
 Laundry is generally available at the school and/or with your host family.
+So most of our interns save money from their stipend for weekend and holiday travel around France and Europe!

 What are the schools like?